brynnzk/particles/README.md

 5. Confirm Target Versions:

--A dialog will appear listing the projects and their current/target frameworks/platforms.
+- A dialog will appear listing the projects and their current/target frameworks/platforms.

 - Select the desired target versions (e.g., a specific .NET Framework or Windows SDK version) that you have installed on your machine.